 Mr. Ness also served in an important position for the Federal Social Protection Program during World War II, traveling to military bases across the country in a law enforcement and public education capacity.
 He eventually entered the business world, where he served as chairman of the board of directors for Diebold, Inc., of Canton, Ohio.
 At the time of his death, he was president of the Coudersport-based Guaranty Paper Company, a subsidiary of North Ridge Industrial Corporation.

 Mr. Ness was survived by his wife; a son, Robert Eliot Ness; a sister, Clara Jamie of California; and a brother, Charles Ness of Indianapolis, Ind.
 He was preceded in death by his parents and two sisters, Effie and Nora.

 Services were held on Saturday, May 18, 1957, the Grabe Funeral Home, 210 North East Street, Coudersport, with the Rev. Robert H.R.
 Loughborough, minister of the First Presbyterian Church, Coudersport, officiating.
 A cremation followed.
 In 1997, Eliot, Elisabeth and Robert Ness were interred at Lake View Cemetery, Cleveland, Ohio.

-Everyone is welcome to visit the Thomas E. Fickinger Funeral Home (formerly Grabe Funeral Home), 210 North East Street, Coudersport, this weekend during the festival for light refreshments and a commemorative laminated obituary book marker, in celebration of Mr. Ness’s Life.
+Everyone is welcome to visit the Thomas E. Fickinger Funeral Home (formerly Grabe Funeral Home), 210 North East Street, Coudersport, Friday from 12-5:00 pm and Saturday from 10am – 5pm this weekend during the festival for a commemorative laminated obituary book marker, in celebration of Mr. Ness’s Life.